vincentstradic/kmwebproject/content/post/m28_TxNum.md

 +++
 date = "2018-05-28T09:29:26+00:00"
-title = "More on the number of transactions" tags = [
+title = "The real number of transactions at Wari" tags = [
     "Wari",
     "Business",